leile/lobo-t/README.md

 - The developers are not the ones writing the translations
 - You don't use TypeScript
 - You don't like the API (but if you have any suggestions on how to improve it, discuss it with us!)
+- You need support for many languages - the structure of your translation objects might become messy
 - You don't like superheroes